OFFICE: Üdvar-Hazy Bldg., Room 324

 The instructor reserves the right to change the specifics of this syllabus and the schedule (weekly topics of instruction, assignments, assignment details, due dates, etc.) as determined for the betterment of the class.
 Any changes will be announced in a timely manner during class instruction periods.

-The purpose of this course is to teach students how to use the computer as an off-line, non-linear video editing tool.
-Students will learn both the technical and esthetic aspects of using video-editing software.
-Students will receive several editing projects throughout the semester, which they will be expected to produce on the computer using video-editing software.
+The purpose of this course is to teach students how to use the computer as an interactive development and presentation tool.
+Students will learn the technical aspects of various interactive authoring software.
+Students will complete several multimedia projects throughout the semester, which they will be expected to produce on the computer using designated software.
 Assignments will be tailored to require the application of concepts presented in class periods.
-Students will learn to distinguish between effective and ineffective editing techniques through lecture, in-class demonstration, hands-on practice, examinaton of expert examples, and then completing the assigned projects.
+Students will learn to distinguish between effective and ineffective interactive interface designs.
+Students will become proficient in effective multimedia authoring techniques through instruction, exposure to expert examples, and course projects.